torvalds/linux/Documentation/kernel-hacking/locking.rst

 in 2.6.

-With the wide availability of HyperThreading, and preemption in the Linux Kernel, everyone hacking on the kernel needs to know the fundamentals of concurrency and locking for SMP.
+With the wide availability of HyperThreading, and preemption in the Linux Kernel, everyone hacking on the kernel needs to kyesw the fundamentals of concurrency and locking for SMP.

 The Problem With Concurrency
 ============================

-(Skip this if you know what a Race Condition is).
+(Skip this if you kyesw what a Race Condition is).

-In a normal program, you can increment a counter like so:
+In a yesrmal program, you can increment a counter like so:

 ::